Family SMILES Supporting children living with parents with mental health issues

 Parents attended 6 one-to-one sessions which helped them:

 - develop parenting skills

 - enjoy better relationships with their children

 - make a safety plan for their children so that they are cared for safely in the event of the parent suffering a relapse.

-We also help make sure families are receiving the support they need from other services, such as adult mental health services, housing, child or adult social services.
+We also helped make sure families were receiving the support they need from other services, such as adult mental health services, housing, child or adult social services.

 Caring Dads: Safer Children

 Domestic Abuse, Recovering Together (DART™)